tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Variable scope

+A variable's *scope* is the region of the program where it is visible, i.e. it can be referenced.
-You can limit the visibility of a variable to a specific part of a program by declaring it inside a block of code delineated by curly braces:
+You can limit the scope of a variable by declaring it inside a block of code delineated by curly braces:

 ```javascript
  {